Jump to Main Content

 • A ‘fit and proper person’ to hold a certificate and possesses sufficient knowledge of the law of distress,

-• And they must lodge in court a bond or deposit for £10,000, or have an insurance indemnity for this amount.
+• and lodge in court a bond or deposit for £10,000 or have an insurance indemnity for this amount.
 A new security must be provided if the old security runs out or is reduced.

 Some collection agencies may threaten to send someone to your home if you refuse to pay them the amounts they request.
 As a representative of a Debt Collection Agency, they have no powers at all.

 You do not need to speak to them if you do not wish to.
-If you are in any doubt, contact PayPlan on 0800 316 1833 for clarification about a debt collector or bailiff’s powers.
+If you are in any doubt, contact PayPlan for clarification about a bailiff’s powers and free, impartial advice.

-Bailiffs can be instructed to seize goods from your home if you fail to pay your creditors, and the debt has been passed to the courts to enforce – for example, if a County Court Judgment (CCJ) has been granted.
-They can also be used to repossess your homeor to enforce certain arrest warrants.
+Bailiffs can be instructed to seize goods from your home if you fail to pay your creditors and the debt has been passed to the courts to enforce (for example, CCJ has been granted).
+They can also be used to repossess your home or to enforce certain arrest warrants.

 Before any action is taken, bailiffs receive instruction by a warrant which specifies how much is owed.